Chloe Price: Life Is Strange 2

-Chloe is mentioned by David while he is talking to Sean Diaz, the main protagonist of the game.
+In July 2017, Chloe is mentioned by David while talking to Sean Diaz.
 If she was sacrificed in the first game, David explains how his stepdaughter was killed by Nathan, which caused him and Joyce to break up some time ago.
 If Arcadia Bay was sacrificed instead, Chloe (who left town with Max) eventually got back in touch with David and set aside their differences, as alluded to when Chloe finally acknowledged him as her stepfather instead of a derogatory variation of it.
 She is also seen in two photographs kept in David's trailer; the photo of him, Joyce, and her in front of their house, and one with her and Max sometime after 2013.
 After his conversation with Sean, David gets a call from Chloe and takes it in the privacy of his trailer.
 She and Max either live in or visit New York and had a bad experience with a local, as David reminds her that "New Yorkers are assholes".
 David also refers to her as "sweetie", and it is inferred she and Max had visited him sometime ago.

-Wavelengths
+Life Is Strange: True Colors – "Wavelengths"

 In the bonus chapter of Life Is Strange: True Colors, "Wavelengths", she is mentioned by Steph Gingrich, the story's main character, who will remember conversations involving her.
 If the player chose to save Chloe in the first game, while Steph and Mikey are playing a tabletop game, Steph reminiscence their conversations with Chloe, Rachel Amber, Drew North, and Mikey during their days in Arcadia Bay playing tabletop.
 Later, Steph commented that she was always jealous of Chloe and Rachel's relationship.
 When she asks if she ever talked with Chloe, Steph responds that she's "off the radar" like her and she was wandering with her other "weirdo" (who is Max).
 If the player chooses to save Arcadia Bay instead, Steph will reminisce about Mark Jefferson's arrest, police sirens, and the discovery of Rachel's body.
 While playing tabletop with Mikey, Steph will mention Rachel and Chloe's relationship, how she's jealous of them, and later says that the two don't deserve what happened to them.
 Mikey also shares his thoughts on both of them.